Home / Technology

 It's not the first time the US government have attempted to rid TikTok from American phones.
 Previously, they've tried to block the app based on national security grounds, however this failed.
 Donald Trump also attempted to ban the app in 2020 when he was in office.

-When would the TikTok ban come into effect?
+When would a new TikTok ban come into effect?

 The legislation that passed in April gave ByteDance nine months to sell TikTok to a new buyer.
-This would mean TikTok is either forced to sell or shut down in the US by 19 January 2025.
+This meant TikTok was either forced to sell or shut down in the US by 19 January 2025.

-TikTok has attempted to argue this ruling in federal court, however the U.S. Court of Appeals has upheld the federal government’s law requiring the app to divest from Chinese parent company ByteDance.
+TikTok attempted to argue this ruling in federal court, however the U.S. Court of Appeals and the US Supreme Court have upheld the federal government’s law requiring the app to divest from Chinese parent company ByteDance.

 Could Australia follow suit?